Why is this important?

 Did you know?
 April is Sexual Assault Awareness Month.
 The teal ribbon is the symbol of sexual violence prevention.

 What is sexual assault?

-The simplest way of describing it is any unwanted sexual touching or activity.
+The simplest way of describing it as any unwanted sexual touching or activity.
 Sexual assault is a broader term than rape.
-Examples include when someone tries to rape, forces someone to do a sexual act, or touches someone in a sexual way when they don’t want to be touched.
+Examples include when someone tries to rape, forces someone to do a sexual act, or touches someone in a sexual way when they don't want to be touched.
 Sexual assault is a crime and an act of violence, not a sexual misunderstanding.
 It can happen to anyone regardless of gender, age, race, or sexual orientation.
 No one deserves to be sexually assaulted.
-When an alcohol-involved sexual assault happens, it is never the survivor’s fault.
+When an alcohol-involved sexual assault happens, it is never the survivor's fault.
 The only person responsible for a sexual assault is the perpetrator.